gamtiq/frontend-tools/README.md

 * [Size Limit](https://github.com/ai/size-limit) - calculate the real cost of your JS for end users and throws an error if the cost exceeds the limit.
 * [Source map explorer](https://github.com/danvk/source-map-explorer) - analyze and debug space usage through source maps.
 The source map explorer determines which file each byte in your minified code came from.
 * [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) - webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap.
+* [Webpack Visualizer](https://github.com/chrisbateman/webpack-visualizer) - visualize and analyze your Webpack bundle to see which modules are taking up space and which might be duplicates.
 * [WebPagetest](https://www.webpagetest.org/) - run a free website speed test from multiple locations around the globe using real browsers and at real consumer connection speeds.

 ### Network <a name="net"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)